sashamakarenko/fixpp/readme.md

 ## Sending API

-You will have to include SenderApi.h to build FIX messages with fixpp.
+You will have to include SenderApi.h to build FIX messages with `fixpp`.
 It offers both
 - low level buffer construction with FixBufferStream
 - and reusable memory approach with ReusableMessageBuilder